jpsm83/health/documentation/n8n/article_translation.md

 {{ JSON.stringify($('Format article json').item.json.languages) }}

-Social Media Images object:

-{{ JSON.stringify($('Social media images formated').item.json) }}

 Translate or rewrite the above JSON object into {{ $('Languages array').item.json.language }} ({{ ($('Languages array').item.json.lang).toLowerCase() }}):

 Rules:
 1. Translate ONLY content section to {{ $('Languages array').item.json.language }}
-2. REWRITE articleContext, SEO, and socialMedia content (not translate) to *ENSURE CHARACTERS LIMIT*
+2. REWRITE SEO and socialMedia content (not translate) to *ENSURE CHARACTERS LIMIT*
 3. Update hreflang, urlPattern, canonicalUrl, slug
 4. Use language mappings for articles and categories
 5. German slugs: replace umlauts (ä→a, ö→o, ü→u, ß→ss)
 6. CRITICAL: Respect *ALL CHARACTERS LIMIT* - if exceeded, rewrite that specific value to follow the rules
 7. Keep image URLs unchanged
 8. Assign social media postImage URLs from the provided object to each platform
+9. **IMPORTANT: Add articleContext and postImage exactly as provided in input - DO NOT MODIFY**
-9. Output only the complete JSON object
+10. Output only the complete JSON object

 **CRITICAL URL PATTERN RULES:**
 - urlPattern: Use EXACT patterns (articles, artigos, articulos, artikel, articoli)